-He graduated from Cedar Mountain Center for Massage in 2002, and has since studied with David Witzer in Oregon, Pichest Boonthome in Chang Mai Thailand, and numerous other teachers in Bangkok and Chang Mai.
-Willie is currently self employed at Cascade Massage and Bodywork, where he only offers Thai massage.
+Willie Buchanan has been studying and practicing Traditional Thai Massage since 2004.
+He has studied with David Witzer in Beaverton Oregon.
+Studied with Pichest Boonthome in Chiang Mai Thailand.
+Has received training from numerous teachers in Bangkok and Chiang Mai Thailand.
+He continues to learn and seek out education in Thai style bodywork.
+Willie Buchanan is currently self-employed at Cascade Massage and Bodywork where he offers only Thai Massage.